bahrus/trans-render/newApproach.md

 rules:

-bind only recognizes lhs of symbols
+sole only recognizes lhs of symbols

 rhs:  string
-      template shadow or simple slotted
       Peat
-      that's it, rest is plugin

-plugin:
+      templates with slots
+      replace
+      that's it

+multiple:

 ```JavaScript